-I experienced an inescapable leap in thought to the worst possible outcome.
+I then experienced an inescapable leap in thought to the worst possible outcome.
 Had something happened to Michelle in the time I was away?
 No. Someone at the party would have said something.
-She had visited the main headquarters of the UEAF once before and met a few of the people now at the party.
+She had visited the main headquarters of the UEAF once before and met a few people now at the party.
 Did she no longer care about me?
 Maybe.
 Had she found another man in the meantime?
+Possibly.
 Three years without physical intimacy is a long time.
 Did our six year marriage, and our son for that matter, mean nothing to her?

 All stupid, stupid thoughts.
 I knew her better than she knew herself.
 Even her subconscious would in no circumstance allow her to abandon me, or miss our reunion.

-But still, she wasn’t here.
+But still, she wasn’t there.

 When I returned to the fiesta just five minutes later my buddy was chatting up a pretty young lady from Biosecurity.
 I imagined the two biology nerds were a perfect match.
 I could have joined their illuminating conversation on the dire implications of residual waste mismanagement… but no, enough dawdling.
-I had been effectively dawdling for the past three years.
+I had been dawdling quite effectively for the past three years.
 Now was the time for action.

-I waved goodbye to the UEAF staff and former astronauts I had been closest to before my solitary expedition to Neptune.
-I was about to embark on a much more frightening journey: to face the alarming prospect I could arrive home and find no one waiting for me.
+I waved goodbye to the UEAF staff and former astronauts I had been closest to before my expedition to Neptune.
+Now I was about to embark on a much more frightening journey: to face the alarming prospect I could arrive home and find no one waiting for me.
 I gave my friend Steve (yes that was his name) a troubled look on the way out.
 He returned it with an even more concerned look of his own, as if the real Charles had been abducted outside and I was his evil clone replacement.
 But a tender rub on the arm from his new female acquaintance and he was back under the mesmerizing pull of Venus.
 I checked my phone again.
 11:47PM, time to leave.
 Have a good one Steve.

 I approached the area where my town, the outwardly charming but inwardly struggling Byzantine Ridge, should have been.
 Usually I would have been salivating at the prospect of attending yet another unnecessary but fully appreciated welcoming party, but something was up with Michelle and now… now… the entire town had vanished.

 No, seriously.
-It appeared as though the worst and most generic horror plot ever conceived had come to life, but the stark reality of being able to perceive nothing more than a ginormous empty plateau in front of me, not even a hole where the town should have been, was daunting enough to convince me it had completely disappeared from the map.
+It may have seemed as though the worst and most generic horror plot ever conceived had come to life, but the stark reality of being able to perceive nothing more than a ginormous empty plateau in front of me, not even a hole where the town should have been, was daunting enough to convince me it had completely disappeared from the map.
 This was the right area too.
 A left turn off Interstate 26, straight through the following three intersections, then a left turn onto Constantine Road.
 I had made this exact trip hundreds of times but not once had I witnessed an anomaly this odd and this soul destroying.
 Even worse, as I was still in the middle of unforgiving desert every point of the horizon ended either in sand dunes or unassailably large granite cliffs.
 Thus if my town was hidden somewhere nearby I would have caught a glimpse of it.
 But there was nothing much except sand in sight for miles.
 Three years…

-A soft breeze began brewing at the base of the plateau (just like those old space horror flicks again, before the aliens land in their ‘UFOs’ and abduct the unfortunate victim with no reasonable explanation).
+A soft breeze then began brewing at the base of the plateau (just like those old space horror flicks again, before the aliens land in their ‘UFOs’ and abduct the unfortunate victim with no reasonable explanation).
 I considered attacking the small graveled bank up to the plateau but quickly thought better of it when I heard something like a wolf howl in the exact direction I would be heading.
-So instead I stepped back into the car to check my GPS coordinates, as most fearless adult men would do in this situation of course.
+So instead I stepped back into the car to check my GPS coordinates, as most fearless adult men would do in that situation of course.
 Helpfully or unhelpfully the GPS confirmed there was no sign of my town in the immediate vicinity.
-Although, there was a BYZANTINE RIDGE, POPULATION 3060 (APPROX.) fourteen miles east of here!
+Although, there was a BYZANTINE RIDGE, POPULATION 3060 (APPROX.) fourteen miles east of there!
 Perfect.

 I made it to Byzantine Ridge just as the Moon had begun its descent from the zenith.
 Just like me the Moon was starting to get tired and just a little bit loony; but neither of us had finished our shifts for the night.
 Dawn would put us both to shame soon enough.

 This time there was no plateau.
 The closer I approached the coordinates the more certain I became that my imagination hadn’t run wild, there was my town!
-I could instantly spot the characteristic peach-colored roofs of my side of Byzantine Ridge.
+I could instantly spot the characteristic peach-colored roofs of my neighborhood in Byzantine Ridge.
 Those were the suburbs on the outskirts of the town, while the majority of industrial and retail buildings were scattered about the center.
 The second landmark in sight was a glamorous velvet and gold chapel spire I could recall was only three blocks away from my street.
 On any other occasion I would have immediately sensed that something was off (and not just the insane fact that my entire town had moved!) but the optimist in me couldn’t see past the idea of reuniting with my two angels, no matter the extenuating supernatural circumstances.

 Thankfully I hadn’t spotted much else out of the ordinary on my drive into the suburbs.
 I had perceived no foreboding fog, no werewolf tracks, no strangled cries for help in the distance.
 Actually the ordinariness was itself disturbing considering it seemed that next to nothing had changed in the past three years I had been gone.

 The customary three hearty knocks were produced from a trembling hand half mine and half someone else’s, until I found myself waiting patiently for my beloved to arrive at the front door.
-But too rapidly for me to counteract, for the second time that night I found myself thrust into an unwanted and uncontrollable vortex of wretched thought.
+But too rapidly for me to counteract, for the second time that night I found myself thrust into an unwanted and uncontrollable vortex of wretched thoughts.

 First came every husband’s worst nightmare: instead of Michelle I saw another man open the door, holding Daniel in his arms.
 He was tall, friendly, and of course he was buff.
 He told me Michelle had loved me almost as much as she loved him and had subsequently chosen to forget about me.
 In this scenario I collapsed to the floor in anguish.

 The second vision was much more realistic.
 It concerned the eccentricity of the town’s mysterious relocation fourteen miles east of its former position, yet somehow entirely intact.
-In my mind the only possible (but rather unlikely) explanation was that some sort of national emergency had occurred which had provoked the national authorities to move my town and evacuate the residents.
+In my mind the only possible (but rather unlikely) explanation would have been that some sort of national emergency had occurred which had provoked the national authorities to move my town and evacuate the residents.
 But in this scenario there was no Michelle soon to greet me.